oss-review-toolkit/ort/docs/config-file-curations-yml.md

 ```

 In the future we will integrate [ClearlyDefined](https://clearlydefined.io/) as a source for curated metadata.
 Until
-then, and also for curations for internal packages that cannot be published, the curations file can be used.
+then, and also for curations for organization internal packages which are not publicly available, the curations file can be used.

 To test curations you can also pass the `curations.yml` file to the `--package-curations-file` option of the
 _evaluator_: